|8th Five Year Plan (Vol-2)||<< Back to Index|

 Indian Systems of Medicine and Homoeopathy

-12.2.44 The National Health Policy assigned an important role to ISM&H in the delivery of health services.
-There are about 5.25 lakhs institutionally trained practitioners of ISM & H. These practitioners are close to the community not only in geographical proximity but also in terms of cultural and social ethos and as such they can play significant role in primary health care delivery.
-The strategy for utilisation of ISM&H for health care delivery during the Eighth Plan would comprise of the following -
+12.2.44 The National Health Policy assigned an important role to ISM and H in the delivery of health services.
+There are about 5.25 lakhs institutionally trained practitioners of ISM and H. These practitioners are close to the community not only in geographical proximity but also in terms of cultural and social ethos and as such they can play significant role in primary health care delivery.
+The strategy for utilisation of ISM and H for health care delivery during the Eighth Plan would comprise of the following -

 Family Welfare Programme

 l2.3.1 High growth rate of the population continues to be one of the major problems facing the country.
 Although the 1991 Census recorded a marginal decline in the annual growth rate of population from 2.22% in 1971-81 to 2.11% in 1981-91 this would still mean an addition of 18 million people to the country's population annually.

 12.3.2 The fast rate of population growth means that the economy has to grow faster to protect the already low level of per capita availability of food, clothing, housing, employment and social services.

 12.3.3 The country is committed to social and economic justice to the millions of people living under conditions of poverty and deprivation.
 Failure to do so within a reasonable time-frame may generate social tensions and unrest.
 Besides this, the environmental degradation which is associated with unchecked growth of population carries the inherent risk of natural calamities and disasters.

 12.3.4 In this context, population control assumes an overriding importance in the Eighth Plan.

 12.4.1 The basic premises of the Family Welfare Programme till now have been -